kosli-dev/cli/docs.kosli.com/content/getting_familiar_with_Kosli/querying_a_public_system/_index.md

 specifies that environment's *latest* snapshot.
 (You can also use `#-1` if you want to be explicit).

-Let's see if there is any different between `aws-beta` and `aws-prod` right now:
+Is there any different between `aws-beta` and `aws-prod` right now?

 ```shell {.command}
 kosli env diff aws-beta aws-prod